frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

 minshipment    positive double   | The minimum quantity allowed for the delivery orders
                                    that satisfy this demand.
                                  | If this field is not specified, we compute a default
-                                   value as round_up(quantity / 10).
+                                   value as round_down(quantity / 10).
 This means that we allow the demand to be met only with at most 10 partial deliveries. constraints    list of problem   | This field returns the list of reasons why the demand was planned late or short.